AIStorageDepot

 GET /api/healthLiveness + DB check.
 Anonymous.
 Returns {"ok":true} (or 503).

 GET /api/workspacesThe libraries you can see.
-Via token: your own only (no Welcome/Curated).
+Via token: your own only (the prebuilt library is excluded).

 GET /api/library?workspace=<id>Full payload for one library (or your default).
 Add ?includeMuted=1 to include deactivated items.